nihaue/TRex/README.md

 ```
+_**NOTE:** This is an extract from the the companion sample app.
+You can find this file [here](https://github.com/nihaue/TRex/blob/master/Source/QuickLearn.ApiApps.SampleApiApp/Controllers/PushTriggerSampleController.cs)._

 # Go Build Great Things!
 Well, what are you waiting for?
 Reading documentation never built software.
 Go make mistakes, let those mistakes lead you into building great things!